DinisCruz/Cruz-and-Cruz__Music/Marc-Noah/gigs/london-12-Oct-2025/README.md

 - **Dinis Cruz** - Cajon/Guitar/Producer

 ## Concept
-This concert showcases an innovative approach to live music where two versions of the same songs are performed in one evening, demonstrating the evolution and experimentation of the arrangements.
+This concert showcases an innovative approach to live music where two versions of selected songs (Roadtrip and Fast Car) are performed in one evening, demonstrating the evolution and experimentation of the arrangements.
 All materials are managed in this open-source repository to enable collaboration and document the creative process.

+---

+**Last Updated:** October 8, 2025
+**Days Until Show:** 4